 Member: American Gastroenterological Association, American College of Gastroenterology, American Medical Association

-Education: Master of Science in Nursing-Family Nurse Practitioner-UNC-Chapel Hill, Bachelor of Science in Nursing-ECU
+Education: Master of Science in Nursing, Adult-Gerontology Nurse Practitioner – graduated Magna Cum Laude; Bachelor of Science in Nursing, Western Carolina University

-Member: American Association of Nurse Practitioners, Sigma Theta Tau-Honor Society of Nursing, NC Nurses Association
+Member: American Association of Critical Care Nurses, American Association of Nurse Practitioners, Sigma Theta Tau Honor Society of Nursing